-- Please be clear and concise about your policies so that we know what to expect if we choose to do business with you.
+We want to know what to expect if we choose to do business with you.
 Have your policies posted on your site where we can easily find them for review.
-Having a FAQ page can help you provide the info site visitors are looking for.
+Have a FAQ page to provide the info site visitors are looking for.

 Basic Etiquette for Website Visitors:

-- Take the time to review the website to ensure its focus will in fact cover what you are seeking.
+Make sure that the site’s focus will in fact cover what you are seeking.
 Sites cannot be everything to everyone and most are not.
-Don’t email an apple site about where to find the best oranges!
+Don’t email an apple site about where to find the best oranges.
 Review the site’s FAQ before emailing to make sure you are in the right place.

-- To use a website’s functionality, read the help files and tutorials that are provided to assist you before you email for support simply because you don’t want to make the effort to read and learn.
+Always check for provided support information that is there to assist you before you email for support simply because you don’t want to make the effort to read and learn.
 Certainly if after making a sincere effort you still have questions, emailing asking for help in a kind and courteous manner will ensure our response.

-- When utilizing a website’s live online chat, be as courteous as you would if you were face-to-face with the support agent.
-These folks are there to help you.
-Here again, type using proper sentence structure, grammar and spelling so your request is understood.
-Then, once your session is completed, be sure to thank the operator for their time and assistance before just clicking off and going on your way.
+Type using proper sentence structure, grammar and spelling so your request is understood.
+Then, once your session is completed, be sure to thank the operator for their time and assistance.
 That always makes their day!